Iyanu423/projects/TEAM INBOX WEB APP/README.md

 ## Known Issues and Their Fixes
 - **Issue:** Some icons may not display correctly on certain browsers.
   - **Fix:** Clear browser cache or try using the latest version of Chrome or Firefox.

- - **Issue:** Google chrome browser flags the site as malicious.
-  - **Fix:** Select the details option from the pop up alert and click 'visit the site anyway'.
-The site is completely malware free and has been scanned thoroughly using                     https://www.sitelock.com/free-website-scan/ so you have nothng to worry about.

 ## Author